datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 the life time of a dataset, no two different datasets could have the same location in a RIA store.

-.. findoutmore:: What about the ID if is a git-annex repository?
+.. findoutmore:: What about the ID if it is a git-annex repository?

    If you want to store :term:`git-annex` repositories in a RIA store, the repository will not have a dataset ID.
 Instead, the repository will be identified by its